RAM NCFR Rodeo Rundown: What is Steer Wrestling?

 In the semi-finals round of the RAM National Circuit Finals Rodeo, Tyler Pearson, a steer wrestler from the Prairie Circuit, stopped the clock at 4.6 seconds landing him in third-place and securing him a spot in the finals.
 During the final round, Tyler wrestled his steer to the ground in 3.9 seconds to win the 2019 RAM NCFR steer wrestling championship in Kissimmee, Florida!
 Tyler rounded the year out with a fourth-place finish in the Professional Rodeo Cowboys Association (PRCA) world standings.

 For more information about the RAM National Circuit Finals Rodeo, subscribe to our Buckle Bulletin below!
-We hope you will make a trip to Central Florida and our rodeo in April at the Silver Spurs Arena.
+We hope you will make a trip to Central Florida to see our rodeo at the Silver Spurs Arena.